NordicPlayground/nRF52-Bluetooth-Course/Readme.md

 ### Step 2 - Creating a Custom Base UUID

 The first thing we need to do is to create a new .c file, lets call it ble_cus.c (**Cu**stom **S**ervice), and its accompaning .h file ble_cus.h.
-At the top of the header file we'll need to include the following .h files
+Create the two files in the same folder as the main.c file.
+At the top of the header file ble_cus.h we'll need to include the following .h files

 ```c
 #include <stdint.h>